rajbot/CDX-Writer/README.md

 produce different CDX lines in these cases:

 ### Differences in SURTs:
-* archive-access decodes %7F in SURT urls
+* archive-access doesn't encode the %7F character in SURTs

 ### Differences in MIME Type:
 * archive-access does not parse mime type for large warc payloads, and just returns 'unk'